Frequently Asked Questions

 What types of jobs can graduates expect to be qualified for?

-Graduates of similar programs have gone on to become archivists, collection managers, preservationists, and registrars, in addition to a variety of other unique professions related to the care and management of photography collections.
-With further training, our graduates have also gone on to become conservators and curators.
+Graduates of our program have gone on to become archivists, assistant curators, catalogers, and digital asset managers, in addition to a variety of other unique professions related to the care and management of photography collections.
+Please visit "Placements" for a list of positions acquired by graduates.

 Are there any paid work opportunities for students?